 The annual W.J.
 Usery Distinguished Lecture Series, inaugurated in 2005, features leading economists addressing important issues in the American workplace.
 The series honors W.J.
-Usery Jr., a former U.S. Secretary of Labor and Distinguished Executive Fellow in Labor Policy at the Andrew Young School.
+Usery, Jr., a former U.S. Secretary of Labor and Distinguished Executive Fellow in Labor Policy at the Andrew Young School of Policy Studies.
 Bill Usery’s lifetime work contributed to the well-being of workers and the American workplace during his years of service in government and the private sector.

-Researchers in The Usery Workplace Research Group (UWRG) includes researchers affiliated with the Andrew Young School, mostly economists.
-Their focus is research topics relevant to the workplace.
-These include research on labor market earnings, employment, inequality, education, health, urban, migration, issues of measurement and estimation, and related topics.
+Researchers in the Usery Workplace Research Group (UWRG) include researchers—mostly economists—affiliated with the Andrew Young School of Policy Studies.
+Their focus is on research topics relevant to the workplace, including research on labor market earnings, employment, inequality, education, health, urban, migration, issues of measurement and estimation, and related topics.